 • Don’t be afraid to talk to friends about what friendship means to you: is it OK to cancel a date with a girlfriend (or her with you) because you get a better offer from a man?
 Because of family illness or problems?
 How much loyalty do you expect in the friendship, and what does that mean?

 • Be honest.
 Lying to your friend about whether you have broken an agreement does more damage than breaking the agreement.
-If you do something with another friend, tell the truth don’t protect the jealous friend.
+If you do something with another friend, tell the truth and don’t protect the jealous friend.
 It gives him a false impression.

-• Handling difficult personalities takes skill and knowhow.
+• Handling difficult personalities takes skill and know-how.
 Here’s a technique anyone can learn to use that works every time.

 Adult time out:

 If someone behaves badly in your presence, giving that adult a “time out” is a powerful and subtle way of fixing the problem.
-Modern parents use a time out to discipline small children.
-An adult variation of the time out works as well on any adult friend who is acting childish or misbehaving.
+Modern parents use a time-out to discipline small children.
+An adult variation of the time-out works as well on any adult friend who is acting childish or misbehaving.
 Simply become very distant and polite around the person who is not treating you well.
 No personal talk and interaction, no joking, no emotion.
 Be very polite, so he or she cannot accuse you of being unpleasant, mean or rude.
 There is no need to explain what you are doing: the problem person will get the message from your behavior, which is much more effective.

 If you’ve never tried this, you’ll be amazed at how effective it can be to become polite and pleasant but distant.
 Most of the time, your friend’s behavior will immediately become more subdued around you, and often, much more caring.

 Eventually, he or she may ask you what’s wrong, or why you’ve changed, and at that point you have an opportunity to tell her what the problem behavior is, and why you don’t like it.
-Learning to put obnoxious friends in time outs right at the beginning of unpleasant behavior can make it unnecessary to use tougher tactics at all.
+Learning to put obnoxious friends in time-outs right at the beginning of unpleasant behavior can make it unnecessary to use tougher tactics at all.
 And if the person’s behavior doesn’t change, you can leave him or her in “time out” and you’ll be protected from it.

-Tina B. Tessina, Ph.D. is a licensed psychotherapist in S. California since 1978 with over 30 years experience in counseling individuals and couples and author of 13 books in 17 languages, including It Ends With You: Grow Up and Out of Dysfunction; The Unofficial Guide to Dating Again; Money, Sex and Kids: Stop Fighting About the Three Things That Can Ruin Your Marriage, The Commuter Marriage, and her newest, Love Styles: How to Celebrate Your Differences.
+Tina B. Tessina, Ph.D. is a licensed psychotherapist in S. California since 1978 with over 30 years of experience in counseling individuals and couples and the author of 13 books in 17 languages, including It Ends With You: Grow Up and Out of Dysfunction; The Unofficial Guide to Dating Again; Money, Sex and Kids: Stop Fighting About the Three Things That Can Ruin Your Marriage, The Commuter Marriage, and her newest, Love Styles: How to Celebrate Your Differences.
 She writes the “Dr. Romance” blog, and the “Happiness Tips from Tina” email newsletter.
-For low-cost counseling, email at email@example.com
+For low-cost counseling, email: email@example.com